SEMICeu/documentation/editorial_flow.md

    After finishing the editing, the editor commits the UML file to the Thema repository.

-## Part 2: Generate data specification artefacts using the toolchain ([video](https://github.com/SEMICeu/documentation/blob/main/images/step2.mp4?raw=true))
+## Part 2: Generate data specification artefacts using the toolchain ([Part 2 video](https://github.com/SEMICeu/documentation/blob/main/images/step2.mp4?raw=true))

 3. Trigger the toolchain